 Soups are great additions to a breastfeeding diet.
 Not only do they hydrate but also provide essential nutrients for your depleted body.
 My personal favorites are spinach soup, tomato soup and chicken and corn soup.
 You can try these recipes in my post on healthy soup recipes for breastfeeding mothers.
 They are recipes that require few ingredients, are easy to make and taste delicious.

 Did you like these ideas for easy snacks?
 Do share with me what you snacked on as a breastfeeding mother.
+Your lactation snacks ideas can help other new moms who read this post.

 Before you go here are three bonus recipes for you to try at home.

-If you found this post useful, be sure to follow me on Instagram where I share easy recipes, healthy food ideas for family and baby.
+If you found this blog post useful, be sure to follow me on Instagram where I share easy recipes, healthy food ideas for family and baby.
 Hope to see you there!